hamfist/vim-just/README.md

 Vim syntax for [casey/just](https://github.com/casey/just).

-> :warning: this is pretty rough! feedback wanted :warning:
+> :warning: this is pretty rough! you probably should use [NoahTheDuke/vim-just](https://github.com/NoahTheDuke/vim-just) instead! :warning:

 ## installation